junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

+When an angel loses control of his mind, he's just a frightened child.

-When a frightened child can go to all the time and all the place, where did he go?
+And when a frightened child can go to all the time and all the places in the universe, where would he go?

-He goes to see a creature he hasn't seen in millenniums, a fish that is essential, and a star that is just forming.
-He watches them with the joy from a child's eyes, and he can't help reaching his hands to them.
+He goes to see a city that has disappeared two thousand years ago, a creature he hasn't seen in millenniums, a fish that is critical to evolution, and a star that is just forming.
+He watches them with the joy of a child's eyes, and he can't help reaching his hands to touch them.
 That is when everything -- the history, the reality -- starts crashing down.

+And Dean, already exhausted from endless world-saving, have to travel to eons ago, to find his best and broken angel friend and bring him home.

 ### Editing notes

+the chapters where Cas went away, write in Dean's POV or 3rd POV

+doesn't need to be in the same order as the organized timeline idea, could rewind and skip, especially the time jump events, bc Dean'll revisit with him, so doesn't have to write twice, can go through Dean POV, only detail them on 2nd trip

 ## Main